ambreenraheem/portfolio_project/README.md

 ```

 # Step 7: Install GitHub Deploy Tool
-#### Install the deploy helper, follow the instructions given in Step-1 to install the mkdocs package.
+#### Install the deploy helper, follow the instructions given in Step 1 to install the mkdocs package.
 #### And update mkdocs.yml if you need to customize anything:
 ```bash
 theme: